oamisan/youtube-updater-for-pi-hole/README.md

 Some apps have hard-coded DNS servers that will bypass your Pi-hole.
 If you don't do this then use the script, please don't complain about ads in, for example, your Samsung TV's YouTube app.
 Read the manual for your network gateway device.

+Avoid updating any official YouTube apps if possible.

 ### Install